MichaelCade/90DaysOfDevOps/Days/day56.md

 ## The Big Picture: IaC

-Humans make mistake!
+Humans make mistakes!
 Automation is the way to go!

 How do you build your systems today?